blessedmadukoma/trackit/backend/REFACTOR_GUIDE.md

 - set up golang migrate and created migration folder.
 - redesigned the database schema using `dbdiagram.io`, exported to PostgreSQL and ran the migration file for it.
 - created `util` package for utilities such as generating random numbers, mobile numbers, strings, names, emails and passwords (with a test package for password method).
-- set up the tests for db connection, and `user.sql.go` which creates a new user account, gets a new user account by ID, updates the information in the user account and deletes the user account.
+- set up the tests for db connection, and `user.sql.go` which creates a new user account, gets a new user account by ID, updates the existing information of the user's account and deletes the user account.